Children’s Literature

 Simmons University’s Master of Arts in Children’s Literature was the first graduate degree in the world to center works created for readers ages 0–18.
 Since 1977, we have welcomed students from a wide range of backgrounds, united by a deep and unapologetic passion to read, write, discuss, and better understand the artistry, boundary-breaking, and innovation in literature for young people.

-Our program explores the social, cultural, and professional perspectives that shape children’s and young adult literature.
-As a student, you’ll gain the knowledge and skills to create, analyze, and publish books for our youngest generation.
+Our program explores the social, cultural, scholarly, and professional perspectives that shape children’s and young adult literature.
+As a student, you’ll gain the knowledge and skills to create, analyze, and publish books for now and for the future.

 Our interdisciplinary curriculum draws upon literature, art, history, education, sociology, psychology, and media studies.
-Children's literature coursework includes topics such as book publishing, folklore, orality, poetry, and nonfiction.
-You’ll also study how to write fiction for children and young adults and how literature constructs and responds to ideas of childhood.
+Children's Literature coursework includes topics such as book publishing, positionality, and literary theory.
+You’ll consider how literature constructs and responds to ideas of childhood.
+Throughout the program, you’ll problematize what it means to be an adult reader and critic of works not intended for you.

 You’ll study genres including: